bthtsang/bthtsang.github.io/_pages/research.md

 *This is my favorite image taken by the Hubble Space Telescope, showing the massive star cluster R136 in the Large Magellanic Cloud.
 (Source: NASA/ESA)*

 **Why this matters:**
 Massive star clusters hold the keys to many intriguing open questions in astronomy.
 Their birthplaces are believed to be the most active star formation regions in the history of the universe.
 Massive clusters that formed at high redshifts may survive to be the globular clusters we see today.
-The intense stellar radiation fields and supernova explosions from the massive stars can impact galaxy evolution.
+The intense stellar radiation fields and supernova (SN) explosions from the massive stars can impact galaxy evolution.
 The close proximity of stars in the cluster cores is conducive to forming compact object mergers that could give rise to gravitational wave signals.

 **How we modeled this:**
 The formation of massive star clusters presents a battle between two strong forces: gravity wants to bring gas toward the center, into the abyss of the gravitational potential; stellar feedback, such as radiation pressure, exerts an outward pressure to oppose the pull of gravity.
 The outcome of this battle is far from trivial because of the turbulent distributions of gas.
 In [Tsang & Milosavljevic (2018)](https://ui.adsabs.harvard.edu/abs/2018MNRAS.478.4142T/abstract), we directly modeled the gravitational collapse of turbulent giant molecular clouds and the associated radiation pressure feedback from the newly formed stars in 3D.